g0bel1n/quantools/README.md

 Building a package/toolbox for quant tasks.
 In construction

-#TODO : add test and func for Table
+#TODO : add test for plotting, sharpe, calmar etc